 Spend More Time Than Money on Your Kids

 11. Spend more time than money on your kids.

 Prioritize love, laughter and shared positive experiences over acquiring belongings.
 It’s a fact that family vacations can boost a child’s happiness in myriad ways; so consider putting the money you’d all spend on frivolous purchases into a vacation fund jar instead.
 If traveling is a stretch, you can also opt for tickets to a concert or play or a trip to get ice cream.

-8. Teach kids to split their piggy bank savings three ways.
+12. Teach kids to split their piggy bank savings in three ways.

-Kids of all ages are bombarded by advertisements from morning to night.
+Kids are bombarded by advertisements from morning to night.
 YouTube videos of kids reviewing the latest “must-have” toys, TV commercials, pop-up ads online, social media ads, even branding by sponsors of school-related events.
-We all know that media thrives on sustaining a culture of consumerism by making viewers think they must use the said product to be happy or better somehow.
 Explain to your kids that ads serve the sole purpose of making you want to buy things, and then don’t let them fall into that trap.
 Fast forward/skip commercials when possible too.